benjaminbhollon/verbose-guacamole/README.md

 ## Features

 ### Markdown editing
-All files are edited in Markdown, using [simplemde](https://simplemde.com/)
+All files are edited in Markdown, using [simplemde](https://simplemde.com/).
+The placeholder for an empty file is random first sentence of a famous novel.

 ### Git Commits
 Commits can be created for version control via [simple-git](https://github.com/steveukx/git-js).
 As of v0.1.0, commits can be created.
 More features related to this are planned.